Community (Wales)

-A community (cymuned) is a division of land in Wales that forms the lowest tier of local government in Wales.
-Welsh communities are analogous to civil parishes in England.
-There are 878 communities in Wales.
+A community (cymuned) is a division of land that forms the lowest tier of local government in Wales.
+Welsh communities are analogous to civil parishes in England but, unlike English parishes, communities cover the whole of Wales.
+There are 878 communities in Wales, with more than 730 having community and town councils.

 History

 Until 1974 Wales was divided into civil parishes.
 These were abolished by section 20 (6) of the Local Government Act 1972, and replaced by communities by section 27 of the same Act.
 The principal areas of Wales are divided entirely into communities.
 Unlike in England, where unparished areas exist, no part of Wales is outside a community, even in urban areas.